Kloudmill-Tech/portfolio/README.md

 ## *About Me*

-Greetings,this portfolio showcases to communicate complex topics in plain english.
-I have more than 10+ years of Information Technology experience under my belt, which includes roles such Sysadmin, Desktop Support, Release Engineer and Cloud Administrator.
-I'm eager to work with organizations of all sizes and scopes to create compelling and informative documentation.
+Greetings,

+KloudMill Technology Solutons strives to provide invaluable services to organizations of various sizes and industries.
+This portfolio page will showcase technical writing samples and completed work.

 ----